yuushimizu/Mongoika/README.md

            (restrict :price {> 100} :foods))
 ```

-`map-after` applies the specified function to each document returned from the specified query, that is, `map-after` behaves like `map`, but `map-after` returns a new query.
+`map-after` applies the specified function to each document returned from the specified query, that is, `map-after` behaves like `map`, but `map-after` returns a new query instead of a sequence of objects.

 ```clojure
 (restrict :price {> 100}